HomeSpecialties › Gastroenterology

 Selection criteria & how to apply

-Gastroenterology has two competitive entry points, and neither is a national scored round with published percentage weightings — so this section works differently from the surgical pathways.
-First you compete for a Basic Physician Training post: you apply directly to a hospital or BPT network (the RACP sets standards but does not recruit or select trainees), and selection is state/network-based.
-After three years of BPT you must pass both Divisional exams.
-Then comes the harder step: a separate, competitive, employment-based application for an accredited gastroenterology Advanced Training post.
-The RACP again does not run this — selection is by hospitals, networks and states.
-Victoria and Tasmania use a formal PMCV computer match (a Gale–Shapley algorithm) that ranks applicants on CV, strength of references, personal statement and a scored panel interview; Queensland runs a centralised statewide process with an application scoring tool, referee reports and interview ranking.
-Crucially, neither the College nor the state processes publish numeric scoring weightings for gastroenterology — the PMCV rules even state that 'overall ranking will not be available to candidates.'
-The components below are therefore shown as qualities assessed, not as percentages:
+Gastroenterology has two competitive entry points, neither a national scored round with published weightings.
+First you compete for a Basic Physician Training post (you apply to a hospital or BPT network — the RACP sets standards but doesn't recruit); after passing both Divisional exams you compete again for an accredited Advanced Training post.
+That second step is state/network-run, and neither the College nor the states publish numeric weightings — the PMCV rules even state that 'overall ranking will not be available to candidates.'
+The components below are qualities assessed, not percentages (state specifics are in the accordion):

 Curriculum vitae & academic recordAssessed